-Holly Springs Marchers Convicted 'They've Made Us Mad' HOLLY SPRINGS, Miss, -- "Pll show these people who's boss around here," said Holly Springs Mayor Sam Coop- Coopwood acted as municipal-court judge May 16 and 17, as trials were held for more than 50 Negroes charged with violating a city ordinance regulating pickets and demonstrations.
-About 40 of the marchers were children, many of them students at Sims High School in Holly Springs.
-Among the adults arrested were R. B. Cottonreader of SCLC, and Quentell Gipson, Alfred Robinson, and the Rev. Albert Pegues of Marshall County United for Progress.
-The ordinance was passed by the may or and the board of aldermen on May 10, after a week of marches and demonstrations.
-The new law states that march participants must obey all traffic signals and directions; they must walk in groups of 20 or less, with intervals of not less than 20 feet between groups; and they must give an hour's notice to the police department before starting.
+Holly Springs Marchers Convicted 'They've Made Us Mad' HOLLY SPRINGS, Miss .-- "Pil show these people who's boss around here." said Holly Springs Mayor Sam Coop- Coopwood acted as municipal-court judge May 16 and 17, as trials were held for more than 50 Negroes charged with violating a city ordinance regulating pickets and demonstrations.
+About 40 of the marchers were children, many of them students at Sims High School in Holly Springs, Among the adults arrested were R. B. Cottonreader of SCLC, and Quentell Gipson, Alfred Robinson, and the Rev. Albert Pegues of Marshall County United for Progress.
+The ordinance was passed by the may or and the board of aldermen on May 10. after a week of marches and demonstrations.
+The new law states that march participants must obey all traffic signals and directions: they must walk in groups of 20 or less, with intervals of not less than 20 feet between groups; and they must give an hour's notice to the police department before starting.
 In municipal court, ten adults were found guilty of violating the ordinance.
 Not for Riots MONTGOMERY, Ala. -- Governor Albert P. Brewer said last week that members of the state trooper auxiliary force will be used "to fill the gaps, not stop riots."
 The civilian volunteers--who serve without pay, and provide their own uniforms and fire-arms--will be used "to assist in trooper duties in their localities when the troopers are engaged in putting down disorders" or in other emergencies, the governor said.
-The idea of a volunteer force has been criticized by some people.
-"I think the whole thing is rather risky," former state Attorney General Richmond M. Flowers said earlier this year.
-The Rev. k.
-L. Buford of the Alabama NAACI has complained that no Negroes are included in the auxiliary force or in the regular troopers.
-He said this has "ominous and serious implications" for Negro citizens.
-BY MARY ELLEN GALE tled this week when the Macon County Democratic Executive Committee (DEC) met to consider the primary election challenge filed by a losing candidate for the board of revenue, Wilber Rev. V. A. Edwards--showed up in the county courtroom accompanied by Tuskegee's best-known lawyer, civil rights Gray whisked out a sheaf of papers and said his client was challenging the challenge, "on the grounds that it comes attorney Fred D. Gray.
+The idea of a volunteer force has been criticized by some people, "I think the whole thing is rather risky," former state Attorney General Richmond M. Flowers said earlier this year.
+The Rev. K. L. Buford of the Alabama NAACI has complained that no Negroes are included in the auxiliary force or in the regular troopers.
+He said this has "ominous and serious implications" for Negro citizens. liquor in his car.